 A friend, Mr. P. W. Wall, C.E., has accompanied me from England, and is assisting me here; he is a Member of the Institute of Civil Engineers, and was formerly Chief Engineer of the Calcutta and S. Eastern Railway in Bengal.
-His services would be very desirable, and would enable me to complete the work in Tasmania in less time than I could accomplish it alone; I would therefore the work in Tasmania in less time than I could accomplish to the complete the work in Tasmania in less time than I could accomplish to the complete the state of the country of the fore further stipulate, that his services should be paid for at the rate of £200 (two hundred pounds) per mensem, and actual expenses from the date of departure from Sydney and while in the service of the Tasmanian Government.
+His services would be very desirable, and would enable me to complete the work in Tasmania in less time than I could accomplish it alone; I would therefore further stipulate, that his services should be paid for at the rate of £200 (two hundred pounds) per mensem, and actual expenses from the date of departure from Sydney and while in the service of the Tasmanian Government.

-W. CLARK.
-(Signed)
+(Signed) W. CLARK.

-To Thomas Reibey, Esquire, Government Offices, Tasmania.
+To THOMAS REIBEY, Esquire, Government Offices, Tasmania.

-COPY of Letter from W. Dent, Esq., Director of the Tasmanian Main Line Railway Company, Limited, (and Chairman Oude and Rohilcund (India) Railway Company, Limited), to the Secretary Tasmanian Railway, and handed to W. Clark, Esq., by the writer.
+COPY of Letter from W. DENT, Esq., Director of the Tasmanian Main Line Railway Company, Limited, (and Chairman Oude and Rohilcund (India) Railway Company, Limited), to the Secretary Tasmanian Railway, and handed to W. CLARK, Esq., by the writer.